 This is an aggressive but amazing hike from the Rubicon Properties neighborhood, Trailhead at the end of Highland Ave.
 It is approximately 2.4 miles each way.
 You will climb 2100 feet in a very short time.
 Bring water, snacks (we brought luch).
 The last 40 feet to get to the peak is hand over hand but the views are spectacular!!!
 Not a lot of room at the top, so your dogs need to wait about 40 feet before the last push.
 Look for trail markings, especially when the terrain comes out of the woods into the rocky area.
 We began around 10:00am so not too cold and we had good cloud cover so did not get too hot.

-Good day hike.
-I went into it with no conditioning and was able to power through it.
+I went into it with zero conditioning and was able to power through it.
 Beautiful views of the lake and well maintained trail.

 First time to hike in Lake Tahoe and I am glad I chose this trail!
 We really enjoyed it.
 It got pretty busy later in the day so I suggest to start early.